Drill Results Map — Wyoming

 Key minerals: coal, trona, uranium, gold, bentonite.
 Notable deposits: Powder River Basin Coal, Green River Trona, Gas Hills Uranium.
 Mining districts: Powder River Basin, Green River Basin, Sweetwater.

-The Wyoming Department of Environmental Quality administers mineral rights in Wyoming.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in Wyoming.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Drill Results Map for Wyoming